Now don't go without checking the following clips:

 The Renata Road (dir Ed Greenberg, Beyond the Bar) is now complete.
 Here is a teaser for my character, Percival:

-The Gates of Vanity — Suj Ahmed (Future Focus Films) directs this terse psychological drama: a claustrophobic, darkly comic, examination of the vanity and delusions that drive men to extremes; with vivid cinematography by Amarjeet Singh.
+The Gates of Vanity — Suj Ahmed (Future Focus Films) authors this terse psychological drama: a claustrophobic, darkly comic, examination of the vanity and delusions that drive men to extremes; with vivid cinematography by Amarjeet Singh.

 Pussy Cat — Simon Wharf and Ollie Caine's black comedy about immigration, isolation, sex, and a cat, won the IMDB script competition — which is how it came to be so lovingly made, one September, by the immensely talented crew at BROD Productions.